 There are two types of penalties – manual and algorithmic.
-A manual penalty is applied when the Google search team review your website and decide that it does not meet their standards.
+A manual penalty is applied when the Google web spam team review your website and decide that it does not meet their standards.
 These penalties can be applied at any time and you will be notified via Google Search Console.

 An algorithmic penalty is applied automatically when your website triggers something in Google’s search algorithm that violates the webmaster guidelines.
 You won’t be notified of an algorithmic penalty, so you need to keep your eyes open.

 We can constantly monitor your keyword rankings and site traffic so we can instantly react if need be.

 Google’s algorithmic penalties never stop looking for offenders.
 The Panda update was designed to stop sites with technical issues, poor or thin content from ranking.
 Sites with original, high quality and fresh content are rewarded.

 Penguin prevents sites with suspect back-links from ranking.
 So if your site has paid for, low quality or irrelevant links, Google is unlikely to promote your site up the rankings.

 It is easy to upset Google if you don't know their rules.
 That is why we offer training courses in the correct way to do things.

 Penalty Recovery Service

 We look at your SEO from every conceivable angle to uncover the problem.
 We use a number of specialised tools to dig deep and investigate where your website is breaking the guidelines.